adam-p/yesterday-i-learned/random.md

 ![Monkey Tacos (xkcd)](https://imgs.xkcd.com/comics/im_so_random.png)

+1. There has not been a single occasion (at least until S03E01) where Rick travelled to the past from the present.
+Maybe it is not possible.
+1. The Google Maps street view man is called [Pegman](https://vulcanpost.com/350661/google-maps-yellow-man-pegman/), not Pinman.
+1. All [Reddit engineering jobs](https://about.reddit.com/careers/) are based in San Francisco.
+1. Some weight lifters attach chains to their weights, so as the weights are lifted, the chains add weight proportional to how high it is off the ground.
+"A muscle fiber is weakest when all of its contractile units are either fully extended or fully contracted and strongest at some point in between."
+1. [Sand is a finite resource...?](https://www.nytimes.com/2016/06/23/opinion/the-worlds-disappearing-sand.html) Not because silicon dioxide is rare, but because crushing rock is costly, and a use rate of 40 billion tons per year is a lot to come up with.
+1. The colour of gold is [defined](https://en.wikipedia.org/wiki/Gold_%28color%29) as `#ffd700`, but my eyes say it is closer to `#ffee77`.
 1. [You can buy back your own car after it is written off,](http://icandrive.ca/driving/my-vehicle-is-a-write-off-now-what-5-things-you-need-to-know/) and drive it, as long as it was never deemed "irreparable".
 Otherwise, your insurance will either be very high, or impossible to get for a salvage car.
 1. `sleep()` is considered a [temporal side effect](https://en.wikipedia.org/wiki/Side_effect_%28computer_science%29#Temporal_side_effects).
 1. The queen bee mates with males only once: on her flight to build a new nest.